 Me neither before, and I was so glad that a friend of mine from Thailand told me about this wonderful island.

-Koh Yao Noi is a real hidden gem and it became my favourite Thai Island.
+Koh Yao Noi is a real hidden gem, and it became my favourite Thai Island.
 Koh Yao Noi had everything we wanted: beautiful and empty beaches, lots of nature, great food, friendly locals, and only a few tourists.

 I have a complete guide on visiting Koh Yao Noi.